 To determine the best model of Proportional Representation for Canada, while respecting the need for all MPs to face the voters

-and be accountable to voters, we call on federal parties and candidates to commit to:
+and be accountable to voters, we call on federal parties to commit to:

-- Implementing the model in time for the following election.
+- Implementing the model in time to Make Every Vote Count in the 2019 election.

 Click on a Canadian to see why Fair Voting is an integral part of Democracy